RETAIL

 • Inventory and Logistics Management :

 • Inventory Synchronization : Maintaining perfect inventory synchronization between channels in real time is a major logistical challenge.
-Inventory management errors can lead to stockouts, late deliveries, or oversales, all of which negatively impact the customer experience.
+Inventory management errors can lead to stockouts, late deliveries, or oversales, all of which significantly impact the customer experience.

 • Delivery costs : Offering omnichannel fulfillment options, such as click-and-collect or delivery from the store, can lead to additional costs, especially in terms of logistics and labor.